phil294/AHK_X11/README.md

 **[Download the latest binary from the release section](https://github.com/phil294/AHK_X11/releases)**.
 Make the downloaded file executable ([how?](https://askubuntu.com/a/484719/378854)) and you should be good to go: Just double click it *or* run it in the console without arguments (**without** sudo).

+If this doesn't work, you might have to also install FUSE for now: `sudo apt-get install libfuse2`

 Prerequisites:
 - X11 is the only dependency.
 You most likely have them already.
 Wayland support would be cool too some day.
 - Old distros like Debian *before* 10 (Buster) or Ubuntu *before* 18.04 are not supported ([reason](https://github.com/jhass/crystal-gobject/issues/73#issuecomment-661235729)).
 Otherwise, it should not matter what system you use.